 Even if you are submitting your proposal via grants.gov the PI still must be a registered user of NSPIRES so we have a way to track it after submission.
 Please register for NSPIRES as soon as possible if you will be submitting a proposal.

 Its easy!
 In most cases (of a grant or a cooperative agreement with a nonprofit entity) you can get your first no-cost extension of the award's expiration date for up to 12 months automatically by just asking for it before the end of the period of performance.
-For the vast majority of you have grants with numbers that begin "NNX.." (those that got your awards since ~2008 via the NSSC) all you have to do is go to this web page: https://www.nssc.nasa.gov/nocostextension
+All you have to do is go to this web page: https://www.nssc.nasa.gov/nocostextension.